 - Runner-up: £200

-- £100 to each to the remaining eight short-listed
+- £75 to each of the remaining eight short-listed

 - All ten shortlisted stories will be published in “Willesden Herald: New Short Stories 10”.